realitycollective/com.realitycollective.service-framework-docs/docs/basics/06_scene_based_service_manager.md

 ### Scene Service Manager Configuration

 As an alternate path, you can choose to contain the Services configuration within each scene instead of in the Global Service Manager.
-To do this we simply add a custom `Scene Service Manager` component to a GameObject in our scene and then apply the service configuration as normal.
+To do this we simply add a custom `Scene Service Manager` component to a GameObject in our scene and then create and apply the [service configuration for the scene](./02_getting_started.md#creating-the-root-configuration-for-the-service-manager) as normal.

 :::info[Global Service Manager Required!]